Withdrawal Method - Pulling Out

 The withdrawal method works by lowering the chance of sperm entering the vagina.
 But if the penis is not pulled out at the right time it is possible for some sperm to get into the vagina.
 Sperm might also be in the pre-ejaculate (pre-cum).

-The withdrawal method is totally dependent on a male partner and his self-control.
-He’s got to make sure he pulls out before he ejaculates AND he’s got to keep his semen away from your vagina when he does.
-So it’s really important that the male partner understands his own sexual response patterns.
+The withdrawal method is totally dependent on a male partner and their self-control.
+They’ve got to make sure he pulls out before he ejaculates AND they’ve got to keep his semen away from your vagina when they do.
+So it’s really important that the male partner understands their own sexual response patterns.

 Pros

-- If you use withdrawal correctly, it can de up to 96% effective at preventing pregnancy.
+• If you use withdrawal correctly, it can be up to 96% effective at preventing pregnancy.
 It might only be up 80% effective if you or your partner pre-ejaculate (pre-cum) or were unable to withdraw.

 Cons

-- If you forget to withdraw and did not use other contraception, you may need to use Emergency Contraception.
+• If you forget to withdraw and did not use other contraception, you may need to use Emergency Contraception – check out either Copper IUD or Emergency Contraceptive Pill.

 FAQs

 Everyone is different, so there are no universal signals to look out for.
 Communicating with your partner will help.
-If you want to use withdrawal for contraception but your partner is unsure what his signals are, practice with a condom first, or it might be fun to mess around without penetrative sex to learn his “I’m getting close” quirks.
+If you want to use withdrawal for contraception but your partner is unsure what their signals are, practice with a condom first, or it might be fun to mess around without penetrative sex to learn their “I’m getting close” quirks.

 If you think your partner has forgotten to withdraw, or did not withdraw in time, and did not use other contraception, you may need emergency contraception.
 Find out more about Copper IUD or Emergency Contraceptive Pill.